Alpine Convention

 The Alpine Convention is an international territorial treaty for the sustainable development of the Alps.
 The objective of the treaty is to protect the natural environment of the Alps while promoting its development.
-This Framework Convention involves the European Union and eight states (Austria, Germany, France, Italy, Liechtenstein, Monaco, Slovenia, and Switzerland).
+This Framework Convention involves the European Union and the eight Alpine states (Austria, Germany, France, Italy, Liechtenstein, Monaco, Slovenia, and Switzerland).
 Opened to signature in 1991 and consisting of a Framework Convention, various implementation protocols and declarations, it entered into force in 1995, contributing to reinforce the recognition of special qualities and specific characteristics of the Alps, going beyond national boundaries and seeking international action.

 Geographic area of the Alpine Convention

 The geographic area of the Alpine Convention covers a 190717 km2 encompassing 5867 municipalities (data from 2013).
 The Alpine Range as defined by the Alpine Convention stretches across 1200 km, through eight states, and its maximum width is 300 km, between Bavaria and Northern Italy.
 The entire territories of Monaco and Liechtenstein are included.
 Austria and Italy together represent more than 55% of the convention area.
 With France, these three states cover the three-quarter of the total surface of the Alpine Convention territory.
 In 2013, the total population of this area was approaching 15 million inhabitants.

 The Institutions of the Alpine Convention

 The Alpine Conference

-The Alpine Conference is the body that takes the most important decisions regarding the convention.
-The presidency of the conference rotates between the contracting parties, each holding the presidency for a two-year period.
-For the period 2016–2018 the presidency is held by Austria.
+The Alpine Conference is the body that takes the most important decisions on behalf of the convention.
+The conference is held at the end of each two-year presidency of the Alpine Convention, which rotates between the contracting parties.
+The conference is chaired by the current presidency, for the period 2022–2024 the presidency is held by Slovenia.

-The conference also welcomes the following observers: European association of elected representatives from mountain regions, Alpe Adria, Arge Alp, International Commission for the Protection of the Alps (CIPRA) International, Club Arc Alpin, COTRAO – The Working Community of the Western Alps, Euromontana, FIANET, the International Steering Committee of the Network of Protected areas, the IUCN, the Managing Authority of the European Cooperation Programme Alpine Space, Pro Mont Blanc, UNEP and ISCAR.